 Sentinel-1 is a polar-orbiting, all-weather, day-and-night radar imaging mission for Copernicus land and ocean services.

 Sentinel-2 - The first satellite is planned to be ready for launch between 2014 and 2015.

 Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for Copernicus land monitoring to provide, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
 Sentinel-2 will also provide information for emergency services.

 Sentinel-3 - The first satellite is expected to be ready for launch between 2014 and 2015.

 Sentinel-3 is a multi-instrument mission to determine parameters such as sea-surface topography, sea- and land-surface temperature, ocean colour and land colour with high-end accuracy and reliability.

 Sentinel-4 is a payload devoted to atmospheric monitoring that will be embarked upon a Meteosat Third Generation satellite in geostationary orbit.

-The Sentinel-5 payload will monitor the atmosphere from polar orbit aboard a MetOp Second Generation satellite envisaged for launch in 2020.
-To reduce data gaps between Envisat and Sentinel-5, a Sentinel-5 precursor mission is scheduled to launch in 2015.
+The Sentinel-5 payload will monitor the atmosphere from polar orbit aboard a MetOp Second Generation satellite.
+To reduce data gaps between Envisat and Sentinel-5, a Sentinel-5 Precursor mission is scheduled to be ready for launch in 2015.